larseggert/ietf-and-trust/draft-eggert-ietf-and-trust.md

 the IAB and the ISOC Board of Trustees as the appeal chain.
 The Trust documents appeals and reponses {{APP}}.

+Additionally, the IETF Community as beneficiaries of the Trust, have legal standing to take action against the Trust if they believe it is not acting in their best interests.

 Together, these mechanisms provide sufficient community accountability.

+In the event of the Trust changing its legal structure then these three layers of accountability must be maintained.

 # Security Considerations